arcxp-ce-support/Fusion-Training-User-Stories/README.md

 2. Using the basic layout, add in the header feature and any other feature you'd like

-3. Under "Developer Tools" > "Resolvers", create a new resolver
+3. Under "Developer Tools" > "Resolvers", create a new resolver.
+Learn more about resolvers [here](https://cmg.arcpublishing.com/alc/arc-products/pagebuilder/user-docs/pagebuilder-editor-30-resolvers/)

 4. Fill in the details of your resolver as follows:
 - Resolver Name: give your resolver a name